MV Asama Maru (1928): Later civilian career

 On 4 February 1941, she transported Polish Jewish refugees from Yokohama to the United States, making a similar voyage on 20 April.
 On 29 June 1941, she was chartered by the German government to evacuate 666 German and Italian nationals detained in the Netherlands East Indies following the Axis invasion of the Netherlands.

 On 18 July 1941, Asama Maru departed Yokohama with only 98 passengers, 47 of whom were Japanese-Americans born in the United States.
 However, on 24 July, in mid-Pacific, Asama Maru received orders to heave to and stop.
-On 26 July, President Franklin D. Roosevelt signed an executive order to seize Japanese assets in the United States in retaliation for the Japanese invasion of French Indochina.
+On 26 July, US President Franklin D. Roosevelt signed an executive order to seize Japanese assets in the United States in retaliation for the Japanese invasion of French Indochina.
 That evening, the crew of Asama Maru painted her funnels black and painted out the Japanese flags on her hull and deck.
 On 27 July, a notice was posted that the ship was ordered back to Japan; however, after 36 hours, another notice was posted stating that the ship would resume her original course, and she docked in Honolulu on 31 July.
 She departed Honolulu for San Francisco on 1 August; however, on 4 August she was again recalled to Japan, arriving back at Yokohama on 10 August.

 On 30 August, Asama Maru transported 350 Polish Jewish refugees who had arrived in Japan via Siberia from Kobe to Shanghai, where they were received by the Shanghai Ghetto.
 On 6 November, she departed for Singapore to evacuate 450 Japanese civilians, arriving in Kobe on 26 November.
 This was to be her last civilian voyage, as she was requisitioned by the Imperial Japanese Navy on 30 November.

 Military career

-At the time of the attack on Pearl Harbor, Asama Maru was serving as a troopship and had just arrived at Saipan.
+At the time of the Attack on Pearl Harbor, Asama Maru was serving as a troopship and had just arrived at Saipan.
 In early 1942, she made several voyages between Japan and the Philippines and Borneo, including the transport of the paratroopers of the 3rd Yokosuka Special Naval Landing Force to Tarakan in Borneo on 16 January 1942.